lineality/Online_Voting_Using_One_Time_Pads/README.md

 - anonymized
 - statistically identifiable (when hashes collide)

+## checks and balances, institutions, wisdom of crowds, and ~prospect-theory
+- What does it mean to 'vote' input into a decision process?

 ## signal-game spaces
 	- where speed is needed
 	- where speed is not needed